As we continue working through the alphabet in our home preschool, it occurred to me that I never shared our alphabet book.

 For the letter A page, we broke it into 3 parts.
 At the top, we find and circle all of the uppercase letter A’s and them trace them in the handwriting section.
 Finally, at the bottom, we added a few pictures (and words) of other things we could think of that started with the letter A.

-You’ll find the printable uppercase A page below and, since this is the just the beginning of this fun series, you’ll also find a printable alphabet book cover that your child can color and stick in the front of their binder 🙂
+You’ll find a printable alphabet book cover that your child can color and stick in the front of their binder 🙂

 Put it all together and you’ve got yourself the start of a really fun project with your little ones!